Weather of 2013: United Kingdom

+The United Kingdom experienced a very severe cold spell in March–April 2013.
+March was the coldest in the Central England region since 1883.
+The mean temperature across the country was just 2.2 C, with March 1962 only being colder at 1.9 C. Also in March, the country reported less sunlight, with 82.9 hours, which is 81% of the average.
+Among the countries in the United Kingdom, the average temperatures were 2.6 C in England, 1.3 C in Scotland, 2.4 C in Wales, and 2.8 C in Northern Ireland.

 Africa

 Egypt

-On December 13 a cold snap led to snow in such cities as Cairo, Alexandria and Madinaty for the first time in 112 years.
+On December 13, a cold snap led to snow in such cities as Cairo, Alexandria and Madinaty for the first time in 112 years.

 Asia

 China

 In China the average January temperature became the coldest in 28 years.
 In northeast China the average temperature in January 2013 decreased to -15.3 °C, the coldest in 43 years, while in northern China it dropped to a 42-year low of -7.4 °C. About a thousand ships were stuck in ice in Laizhou Bay, while 10,500 square miles of ice reportedly covered the surface of the Bohai Sea.
 About 180,000 cattle deaths were reported in northern China by January 10.
 On May 2, 2013, a minimum temperature of 16.6 °C was recorded at the Hong Kong Observatory, making it the coldest May temperature since 1917.
 It was also the third-coldest minimum temperature in May since recorded.